• Home

 Potentially risky people

-Maryam Islamova, the mom of a scholar at a college in Makhachkala, advised OC Media that she believes that the hijab is so closely watched due to the fact it is spiritual apparel, and that, according to regulation enforcement corporations, folks who put on spiritual apparel and live in step with the Islamic law are ‘probably dangerous humans.’
+Maryam Islamova, the mom of a scholar at a college in Makhachkala, advised OC Media that she believes that the hijab is so closely watched due to the fact it is spiritual apparel and that, according to regulation enforcement corporations, folks who put on spiritual apparel and live in step with the Islamic law are ‘probably dangerous humans.’
 ‘A few years in the past, teachers were not allowed to put on the hijab, neither had been doctors in hospitals.
-Now evidently this wave [of suppressing the hijab] has subsided, however, because it turns out, accounting is now underway’, she stated.
+Now evidently, this wave [of suppressing the hijab] has subsided; however, because it turns out, accounting is now underway, she stated.

-Shamil Musayev, the determine of a scholar at school No 15, instructed OC Media that collecting facts on college students in hijabs and their mother and father is much like the ‘preventive supervision listing’ of ‘extremists,’ on which one can also discover themselves without a doubt ‘if they own a beard.’
-‘We all realize what then happens to folks who get into such lists.
+Shamil Musayev, the determine of a scholar at school No 15, instructed OC Media that collecting facts on college students in hijabs and their mothers and fathers is much like the ‘preventive supervision listing’ of ‘extremists,’ on which one can also discover themselves without a doubt ‘if they own a beard.’
+‘We all realize what happens to folks who get into such lists.
 To confirm their extremism, fingers may be planted at them any time, or they will be accused of calling for extremism on the Internet or, as is now stylish, accused of financing a terrorist organization’, Musayev said.

 Previous Post